ethanmoffat/EndlessClient/README.md

 #### Rendering Hair

-*"This is horrible" - Falco, Star Fox 64
+*"This is horrible" - Falco, Star Fox 64*

-Not even sure how accurate this is anymore.
+*I'm not even sure how accurate this section is anymore.
 Hair rendering will (hopefully) be fixed up to work well with the new code base.*

 There are very subtle changes I've made to handling how hair is rendered for this client.
 Unlike the other features of the game, I've taken it upon myself to update the file format (GASP) for the item files to better assist with hair rendering in the client.
 I believe the original client had some hard-coded values for certain items that should render a certain way.